-Rishi Sunak, a Hindu of Indian origin, is in the running to become the UK's next prime minister.
+Rishi Sunak, a Hindu of Indian origin, has become the UK's prime minister.
 His religion has not factored at all into debates — a fierce contrast to a religiously divided India.

-NEW DELHI — Rishi Sunak, a British politician of Indian origin, is now the clear frontrunner to be the next prime minister of the United Kingdom after Boris Johnson''s announcement that he won't seek the leadership of the Conservative party following the resignation of Prime Minister Liz Truss.
+NEW DELHI — Rishi Sunak, a British politician of Indian origin, became the prime minister of the United Kingdom following the resignation of Prime Minister Liz Truss.

 Sunake is the most recent person of Indian descent in the West to try to reach the political pinnacle, coming on the heels of Kamala Harris’s arrival as U.S. vice president.

 Britain was once the colonial master of India.
 From an Indian point of view, the British prime minister is the historical political head of an empire of exploitation – and also, let us remember, an empire of reform.
 Were it not for British colonial rule, and the rights-oriented struggle for freedom against it, India would not have become a democratic, constitutional republic in 1947, however loudly we claim that the roots of our democracy lie in our ancient structures, whether Hindu or Buddhist.

 All major aspects of our freedom struggle and colonial life were linked to the British political system.
 Particularly from the beginning of the 20th century, Indians considered the British prime minister the symbol of colonial rule, the man to revile or to appeal to.